ioalexander/imv-rs/README.md

 - Animated WEBP
 - Animated PNG
-- Performance improvements for WEBP decoding
+- Performance improvements for image decoding / async loading with status

 No weird library setup, no fighting with ancient dependencies.
 Just build and run.